GS4444/openwrt-speedtest/README.md

 Fork this repository, put your version of main.c & send a pull request.
 If your submission is right, we will add you as contributor to this organization (griggi) & you may contribute to other projects as well.

+If you have any issues, mail me at pocha.sharma at gmail.
+You may also create an issue & one of us will answer it.